-If these triggers are treated the heart failure can often get better.
+If these triggers are treated, heart failure can often get better.

 Other conditions, such as diabetes, may aggravate heart failure.

-In addition people with heart failure frequently become symptomatic if they stop taking their medicines or do not follow their treatment plan properly.
+In addition, people with heart failure frequently become symptomatic if they stop taking their medicines or don’t follow their treatment plan properly.